aussielunix/edld/README.md

 ## edld - Environment Data Logging Daemon

+*WARNING: This is a work in progress and is not stable yet*

 *edld* is an environmental data logger.
 It will take data from a variety of sensors/sources and dump to a variety of outputs.

 It is fully plugable in all directions.